rabbitmq/rabbitmq-website/site/logging.md

 rabbitmq-diagnostics -n rabbit@target-host log_tail_stream
 </pre>

-This will continuously tail and stream lines added to the log file for the default sink.
+This will continuously tail and stream lines added to the log file.
 If only console logging is enabled, this command will fail with a "file not found" (`enoent`) error.

 The `rabbitmq-diagnostics log_tail_stream` command can only be used against a running RabbitMQ node